 In that same study we did with Lasso, it was revealed that the lack of email response is the worst it has been since we began gathering data via a similar study in 2012, and phone responses have decreased more than 12 percent compared with our study last year.
 Something is wrong, and marketing leaders need to stop patting themselves on the back about their high online traffic and lead counts and get into the messy business of helping to solve the conversion problem.
 When nine out of 10 online leads generated aren’t receiving a phone call to help facilitate a six-figure sale, it’s a situation you can’t afford to advertise your way out of.

-What’s Causing Conversion Problems?
+What’s Causing Conversion Problems for Builders?

 Two symptoms create the online conversion problems our industry is facing: the ever-growing technological skills gap at the top levels of most organizations today, and knowledge of its existence, which in turn causes leadership to act out of fear—of not knowing enough, of missing a key trend, or falling behind the curve.
 The problem is, racing to stay ahead without a full understanding of the systems being put in place leads to ignoring prospects and focusing on manipulation rather than facilitation.

-Technology Should Simplify … And Humanize
+Technology Should Simplify … and Humanize

 You know the feeling of being stuck in a phone tree, pressing the keypad in a frustrating loop of choices that seem designed to prevent you from talking to a human being?
 That’s a technological stiff-arm: applying technology that’s supposedly helping customers get where they need to, but in reality makes them feel less valued and elevates their dissatisfaction.
 Today we stiff-arm our prospects via email, chat services driven by artificial intelligence, and marketing automation.